Exposure value: Formal definition

 Each increment of 1 in exposure value corresponds to a change of one "step" (or, more commonly, one "stop") in exposure, i.e., half as much exposure, either by halving the exposure time or halving the aperture area, or a combination of such changes.
-Greater exposure values are appropriate for photography in more brightly lit situations, or for higher ISO speeds.
+Greater exposure values are appropriate for photography in more brightly lit situations, or for lower ISO speeds.